vladimirice/ucom.backend/documentation/STYLE_GUIDE.md

 `organizaton_tags`, `post_tags`)

-TODO - This section is ready yet.
+TODO - This section is not ready yet.
 Here will be placed links to files that represent project conventions